Runtime Controls

 The Rust sidecar adds sub-millisecond latency for rule-based policies.
 SLM evaluation adds single-digit milliseconds.
 Both are negligible compared to typical LLM inference times.

-Can I use Enforce without Notary?
+Can I use Enforce without Notarize?

 What models does it work with?